35 Awesome Halloween Wedding Ideas

-Put the boo in booze by serving up some ghostly, ghoulish cocktails at your reception, like blood orange cosmos, bloody caesars, zombies and black widows,
+Put the boo in booze by serving up some ghostly, ghoulish cocktails at your Halloween wedding reception, like blood orange cosmos, bloody caesars, zombies and black widows,

-Make your sweetheart table pop with cobwebs, candles, pumpkins and other Halloween decor.
+Make your sweetheart table OTT with cobwebs, candles, pumpkins and other Halloween decor.

 Pumpkins are pretty much a staple for any Halloween wedding.
 If you want to use them for more than decor, go ahead and serve pumpkin dishes or skip the bowls for your appetizers and serve soup in ‘em, too.

 Hauntingly Beautiful Cake

 Give your wedding cake the Halloween treatment by choosing a darker colour palette and/or a costume theme for its design.
 If you don’t want to mess with the exterior, you can amp things up by choosing a flavour like Death by Chocolate.